-The term 'Environmental Impact Statement (EIS)' is included in the Laws & Regulations edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+'Environmental Impact Statement (EIS)' is explained in detail and with examples in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 The Environmental Impact Statement (EIS) analyzes and succinctly describes any potential proposed actions and the substantial effects these may cause for the environment where they will take place.
 Such an EIS is always made available to members of the public who wish to learn more about or comment on them.
 There are five components that every EIS has to contain per the rules.

 The opening element to an Environmental Impact Statement is the description of the intended action.
 This portion will detail why it is needed and what are the benefits it offers.
 As a second item, they must also contain detailed information describing the setting of the environment and any areas that will be impacted by the action the document proposes.

 The third part and substance of the Environmental Impact Statement surrounds a detailed analysis.
 This analysis has to consider all of the effects on the environment that the action will cause.
 As a fourth part of the EIS, it must also contain another analysis.
 This must suggest any practical alternatives to the intended action in question.
 Each of these alternate actions must be addressed for why they are not superior.

 Finally, the EIS has to contain an outline of the means for lessoning the negative impacts on the environment.
 If possible, it should spell out a way to avoid these harmful effects altogether.